ICMLanonymous2026/MRS_YOLO_ICML26/README.md

-# MRS-YOLO (ICLR 2026 Submission)
+# MRS-YOLO (ICML 2026 Submission)

-This repository contains the anonymized implementation of our ICLR 2026 submission.
+This repository contains the anonymized implementation of our ICML 2026 submission.
 The code is provided for transparency and reproducibility in line with the double-blind review policy.

 ---